ABOUT THE AUTHOR

 How does this affect the millions of American citizens in the system?
 How do they survive in and out of prison?
 Out of these questions grew the idea of writing a crime novel with ex-cons as the heroes.
 The result is the James Beck Series, starting with AMONG THIEVES, the novel that brought John Clarkson back to writing crime thrillers full time.

 AMONG THIEVES was published in 2015, followed by the sequel BRONX REQUIEM published in 2016, both of which have earned critical acclaim.
-The third book in the series is scheduled for release in October, 2020.
-The title is DEATH COMES DUE.
+DEATH COMES DUE, the third book in the series was published in December 2020.

 John and his wife Ellen divide their time between Brooklyn and upstate New York